Mark Solarz

 Our speakers can present in person or online.

 Our speakers are all volunteers.
-An honorarium to the HRC is greatly appreciated.
+An honorarium to HERO is greatly appreciated.
 We are a non-profit organization and honorariums make a significant difference in our ability to continue our impactful work.

 "*" indicates required fields